kgv/cargo-pretty/STYLE-GUIDELINE.md

 Preference:

-- prefer to use "full-line" instead of "end of a line" outer comment.
+- prefer to use "full-line" instead of "end of a line" comment.

 ## Links